 Do you need a box spring foundation for my mattress?
 That’s a question many people ask.
 To look at it from another viewpoint, what else would you lay your mattress on?
-Your alternatives include the floor, a slatted wooden foundation and a solid wood base platform (discussed later).
+Your alternatives include the floor, a slatted wooden foundation, and a solid wood base platform (discussed later).
 In fact, does it matter what type of mattress foundation you use?
-Here are some facts regarding box spring foundation.
+Here are some facts regarding the box spring foundation.

 What is a Box Spring Foundation?